 By the end of high school, he had built robots, learned three programming languages and created a remote-control car using a PlayStation controller.
 Beye then had his choice of college engineering programs.

 “My first choice was computer engineering, and I really liked VCU’s program.
 I also liked that when I was researching schools, I saw a lot of diversity at VCU.
 People seemed inclusive and forward-thinking,” he said.
 “And they are."

 Beye is part of a team designing unmanned aerial vehicles (UAVs) through the VCU Engineering’s Vertically Integrated Projects (VIP) program, which brings together undergraduates, grad students and faculty members for multi-year research projects.

-That was great preparation for his summer internship with the Naval Surface Warfare Center in Dahlgren, Virginia.
+That was great preparation for his internship with the Naval Surface Warfare Center in Dahlgren, Virginia, last summer.
 Tasked with updating READMEs, the ongoing documentation of all files in a software system’s directory, Beye developed a better way to update these files in the future.